YipengHu/MPHY0030/README.md

 ```

 ## 2. Python refresher course
-Materials accompanying a short Python programming, by Dr Zhe Min, can also be found in the `tutorials` folder.
+This mini-course has two parts: Python programming, by Dr Zhe Min, and scientific computing, by Fernando Perez-Garcia.
+Materials can also be found in the `tutorials` folder.

 ## 3. Tutorials